Bell Centre: Professional wrestling

+Figure skating

+The Bell Centre was scheduled to host the 2020 World Figure Skating Championships in March of that year, but these were cancelled as a result of the onset of the COVID-19 pandemic.
+It was eventually used to host the 2024 edition, in lieu of the earlier planned event.
+This was the second time the championship took place in Montreal, the first having been held in the old Forum in 1932.

 Retired jerseys

 The following numbers have been retired by the Canadiens and hang from the rafters:

 While Elmer Lach and Henri Richard both wore the number 16, they were given separate ceremonies unlike Cournoyer and Moore.
 All have their own banner.

 On October 18, 2005, the Canadiens also raised the following numbers on a single banner in honour of the former MLB team Montreal Expos, who left the city for Washington, D.C. after the 2004 season: